open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 OpenTelemetry API.
 This layer MUST NOT rely on implementation specific details of any SDK.

+## Create a new OpenTracing Tracer Shim

+This operation is used to create a new OpenTracing `Tracer` Shim using the OpenTelemetry API.
+This operation MUST defined in the OpenTracing Shim Layer.

+This operation MUST accept the following parameters:

+- An OpenTelemetry `Tracer`, used to create `Span`s.
+- An OpenTelemetry `BaggageManager`, used to create OpenTelemetry `Baggage` objects, required to implement the OpenTracing `Span` baggage notion.
+- A set of OpenTelemetry `Propagator`s of the supported types, used to perform context injection and extraction.
+Usually these are the global `Composite Propagator`s.

+The API MUST return an OpenTracing `Tracer`.

 ## OpenTracing Tracer

-The OpenTracing Tracer operations MUST be implemented using the OpenTelemetry
-API:

-- An OpenTelemetry `Tracer` MUST be used to create `Span`s.
-- A `BaggageManager` MUST be used to create the `Baggage` objects used to implement the OpenTracing `Span` baggage.
-- A set of `Propagator` MUST be leveraged in order to perform inject and extract operations.

-### Create a Tracer Shim

-The operation MUST accept the following parameters:

-- An OpenTelemetry `Tracer`.
-- A `BaggageManager`.
-- A set of `Propagator`s of the supported types, usually `Composite Propagator`s.

-The API MUST return an OpenTracing `Tracer`.

 ### Inject

+Parameters:

+- A `SpanContext` instance.
+- A `Format` descriptor.
+- A carrier.

-Inject the underlying `SpanReference` using the registered `Propagator`s:
+Inject the underlying OpenTelemetry `SpanReference` and `Bagagge` using the registered OpenTelemetry `Propagator`s:

-- `TEXT_MAP` and `HTTP_HEADERS` formats MUST use the registered `HTTPTextPropagator`, if any.
+- `TEXT_MAP` and `HTTP_HEADERS` formats MUST use the registered OpenTelemetry `HTTPTextPropagator`, if any.

-Errors MUST NOT be raised if the specified OpenTracing `Format` is `BINARY`.
+Errors MUST NOT be raised if the specified `Format` is `BINARY`.

 ### Extract

+Parameters:

+- A `Format` descriptor.
+- A carrier.

-Extract an OpenTelemetry `SpanReference` from a carrier using the registered `Propagator`s:
+Extract OpenTelemetry `SpanReference` and `Baggage` from a carrier using the registered OpenTelemetry `Propagator`s:

-- `TEXT_MAP` and `HTTP_HEADERS` formats MUST use the registered `HTTPTextPropagator`, if any.
+- `TEXT_MAP` and `HTTP_HEADERS` formats MUST use the registered OpenTelemetry `HTTPTextPropagator`, if any.

-Returns an OpenTracing `SpanContext` with the underlying extracted `SpanReference`, or null if either the OpenTracing `Format` is `BINARY` or no value could be extracted.
+Returns a `SpanContext` with the underlying extracted OpenTelemetry `SpanReference` and `Baggage`, or null if either the `Format` is `BINARY` or no value could be extracted.

 ## ScopeManager

-For OpenTracing languages implementing the `ScopeManager` interface,  its operations MUST be implemented using the OpenTelemetry context propagation API.
+For OpenTracing languages implementing the `ScopeManager` interface,  its operations MUST be implemented using the OpenTelemetry Context Propagation API.

 ### Activate a Span

+Parameters:

+- A `Span`.

-Sets the specified `Span` as active for the current `Context`.
+Sets the specified `Span` as active for the current OpenTelemetry `Context`.

 ### Get the active Span

-Gets the active `Span` for the current `Context`.
+Gets the active `Span` for the current OpenTelemetry `Context`.
 The API MUST return null if none exist.

 ## Span